helloiampratyush/token/README.md

 ```
 * for windows
 ```
-you can just search on ggogle and download it manually
+you can just search on gogle and download it manually
 ```
 you can install npm by just replacin node to npm ..................